Benjamintdk/DSAI-Project/README.md

 This repository is for our DSAI movie tagline prediction project.

-## Install
+## Installation

-Create a virtual/pipenv/conda environment and run the following command.
+### Package install:
+Run the following command to install the package from PyPI or conda.

 `pip install DSAI_proj`
+`conda install DSAI_proj`

+### Editable Install:
+1) Clone the repository locally and cd into it.

+2) Create a virtual/conda/pipenv environment first.

+3) Depending on which type of environment you are using, run one of the following commands:

+`pip install -e`
+`conda develop .`
+`pipenv install -e`

 ## Data Extraction & Cleaning